Health and Safety

 Are Council meetings still taking place?

-Please note that cash payments are not accepted.
+Cash payments are not accepted.
 There are many other options to pay taxes:

 • At a bank or other financial institution: Property taxes are payable at most banks or trust companies (financial institutions may charge for this service).